List of Marvel Comics characters: B: Elias Bogan

-Bolt
+Barnell Bohusk

 Ahura Boltagon

-Ahura is a fictional character appearing in American comic books published by Marvel Comics.
-The character is usually depicted as a member of the Inhumans species.
-Ahura was created by Ann Nocenti and Bret Blevins and first makes an appearance in Marvel Graphic Novel: The Inhumans (1988).
+Ahura is a character appearing in American comic books published by Marvel Comics.
+He appeared in Marvel Graphic Novel #39, created by Ann Nocenti and Bret Blevins.

+He is usually depicted as a member of the Inhumans species.
+Ahura was created by Ann Nocenti and Bret Blevins and first appeared in Marvel Graphic Novel: The Inhumans (1988).
 Ahura was created to be the son of Black Bolt and Medusa.
-After disappearing from publications for many years, Silent War reveals he was banished to a prison since he shared his uncle's, Maximus The Mad, mental instability, and all mention of him was forbidden.
+After disappearing from publications for many years, Silent War reveals he was banished to a prison since he shared his uncle Maximus's mental instability, and all mention of him was forbidden.
 As a result of Maximus manipulating a war between the United States of America and the Inhumans, Ahura is freed.
 Maximus states Ahura had nothing wrong with him.
 The apparent madness was a telepathic illness Maximus had inflicted on him.
 During the Skrull infiltration, Ahura was abducted by the Skrulls to be used as emotional leverage against his father, Black Bolt.
 Ahura and Black Bolt were soon freed by their fellow Inhumans.
 On the Inhumans's return to Earth, Medusa allowed him to join the Future Foundation, but then Black Bolt allowed Ahura to be taken into the past by Kang the Conqueror.
 Black Bolt returns him and he becomes the new CEO of Ennilux Corporation.
-Ahura took a fleet of Ennilux zeppelins to help the Inhumans in their clash with the X-Men, and provided them with a device to destroy the Terrigen cloud.
+Ahura took a fleet of Ennilux zeppelins to help the Inhumans in their clash with the X-Men, and provided them with a device to destroy the Terrigen Mist cloud.
 In an alternate timeline, Ahura becomes the new Kang.

+Powers and abilities

+Ahura has some abilities similar to his father's such as quasi-sonic scream, energy beam, force field generation, and flight.
+He also possesses psionic powers, enhanced intelligence and memory, power absorption, and soul splitting.

 Bomblast

 Bombshell

-Bombshell is the name of a fictional character appearing in Marvel comics.
+Bombshell is the name of two characters appearing in American comic books published by Marvel Comics.

+Wendy Conrad

 Wendy Conrad is a mercenary specializing in explosives hired to kill Hawkeye while in service of Crossfire before ultimately joining Misty Knight's group.

-Other versions
+Lori and Lana Baumgartner

-A mother/daughter criminal team of Lori Baumgartner and Lana Baumgartner, who originally existed in the Ultimate Marvel Universe, worked together as the Bombshells.
+Mother/daughter criminal duo Lori and Lana Baumgartner, who originally existed in the Ultimate Marvel Universe, worked together as the Bombshells until Lana dissociated from her mother and began acting as a full-time superheroine.
+After Secret Wars (2015), Lana / Bombshell is now currently displaced to Earth-616, and is a member of the Champions led by Kamala Khan / Ms. Marvel.